zlatnaspirala/matrix-engine-wgpu/readme.md

 window.app = application;
 ```

+---

-## About main.js
+## About `main.js`

-Main.js is main instance for Ultimate Yahtzee game template.
+`main.js` is the main instance for the Ultimate Yahtzee game template.
-I put u app/application object game context params like `dices`
-If you looking clean start up instance see empty.js.
-Empty build
-is good for porting this lib on stackoverflow code snippet,
-codepen or any other online js editor.
-Load text/plane empty build js file and than write top level
-matrix-engine-webgpu engine code.
+It contains the game context, e.g., `dices`.

+For a clean startup without extra logic, use `empty.js`.
+This minimal build is ideal for online editors like CodePen or StackOverflow snippets.

 ---